nhsconnect/prm-practice-migration/guide/02-technical-survey.md

 ## Who completes this activity?

-The Technical Survey can be completed by the Target Supplier, or in some cases by an engineer from the GP IT delivery partner (For example, a Commissioning Support Unit).
+The Technical Survey can be completed by the new supplier (target), or in some cases by an engineer from the GP IT delivery partner (For example, a Commissioning Support Unit).

 Make sure to check to see who will complete this activity.